dome9/terraform-provider-dome9/website/docs/r/role.html.markdown

 # dome9_role

-The Role resource is used to create and manage Dome9 roles.
-Roles are used to manage access permissions for Dome9 users.
+The Role resource is used to create and manage CloudGuard roles.
+Roles are used to manage access permissions for CloudGuard users.

 ## Example Usage